presto-osu/dp-trace-freq/README.md

-# dp-trace-freq
+This is the release of artifact for Chapter 4 and 5 in Yu's dissertation.

-Differential privacy for frequency analysis of software traces.
-This repo contains the code for the frequency part in Yu's dissertation.
+Please follow the guide [here](code) to reproduce the results in the paper.